Copyright IBM Corporation and GTD Solution Inc. 2020, 2022

 When we click OK to close the dialog box, we see an exclamation mark in the Email field.
 If we hover on the exclamation mark, we see a message that the Email has not been verified yet.

 We check our email and find the verification code.
-Then we click on the exclamation point in the User Profile section and enter our verification code, and then click Verify to complete our email configuration.
+Then we click on the exclamation point in the User Profile section and enter our verification code.
+We then click Verify to complete our email configuration.

 We now see that a checkmark has replaced the exclamation mark in the Email field, indicating that the verification code was accepted.

 You can add more notifications, delete notifications, or edit notifications.
 Clicking Edit allows you to also enable/disable a notification.
 We will close the window by clicking the "x" since we do not want to make any changes.

 Receive a Notification